brylevkirill/notes/Reinforcement Learning.md

 >	"AlphaGo Zero uses a quite different approach to deep RL than typical (model-free) algorithms such as policy gradient or Q-learning.
 By using AlphaGo search we massively improve the policy and self-play outcomes - and then we apply simple, gradient based updates to train the next policy + value network.
 This appears to be much more stable than incremental, gradient-based policy improvements that can potentially forget previous improvements."
 >	"We chose to focus more on reinforcement learning, as we believed it would ultimately take us beyond human knowledge.
 Our recent results actually show that a supervised-only approach can achieve a surprisingly high performance - but that reinforcement learning was absolutely key to progressing far beyond human levels."

+>	"AlphaGo improves the policy through REINFORCE, which is highly sample-inefficient.
+Then, it learns the value function for that policy.
+In REINFORCE one generates trajectories and then changes their probability based on the outcome of the match.
+>	AlphaGo Zero, on the other hand, changes the trajectories themselves.
+During self-play, an expert (MCTS) tells the policy-value network how to improve its policy-part right away.
+Moreover, the improved move is the one that's played, so, in the end, the outcome will be based on the improved policy.
+Therefore we're basically doing Generalized Policy Iteration because we're greedily improving the policy as we go and learning the value of this improved policy."

   - `post` <https://deepmind.com/blog/alphago-zero-learning-scratch/>
   - `post` <http://inference.vc/alphago-zero-policy-improvement-and-vector-fields/>